All Episodes

 Yes, okay, these novels have had this feeling of coming true, but what are they based on?

-What if these terrorists decide our alliance with Israel and our support for uh our only really true democracy in the Middle East Israel, that they should come here and attack us again and again the way they have attacked the Israelis.
+You know, what if, because of our open borders with Mexico and even with Canada, what if these terrorists decide our alliance with Israel and our support for our only really true democracy in the Middle East, Israel, that they should come here and attack us again and again the way they have attacked the Israelis.

 And I don't mean fiction.

-I mean these guys are plotting one sequel after another and if we don't fight them over there and win, they're gonna come here.
+And if we don't fight them over there and win, they're going to come here.

-Joel Rosenberg with words of wisdom, my friend, thank you very much, and we'll look for those books uh again on the New York Times list of best selling books.
+And we'll look for those books again on the New York Times list of best-selling books.

 Thank you, Joel.